jeffreykegler/personal/timeline.md

 * Memory and CPU were both extremely limited.
 Hand-coding paid off, even when the gains were small.

-* Top-down parsing is, in fact, a very weak parsing technique.
+* Pure recursive descent is, in fact, a very weak parsing technique.
-It was (and still is) often necessary to go beyond its limit, and that is easier to do if you are coding the parser by hand.
+As we have seen in the case of operator expressions, it is often necessary to go beyond its limits, and that is easier to do if you are coding the parser by hand.

 * Top-down parsing is intuitive -- it essentially means calling